Kroc/v80/bin/wla-dx/README.txt

 This tells WLA to move into BANK 0 which will be put into the "DEFAULTSLOT" of ".MEMORYMAP".

-Every time you use ".BANK", supply ".ORG"/".ORGA" as well, just to make sure WLA calculates addresses correctly.
+Every time you use ".BANK", supply ".ORG" / ".ORGA" as well, just to make sure WLA calculates addresses correctly.

 This is a compulsory directive.